NEXRAD (doppler) weather radar project

 Every transmitter in that frequency range is required to have an FCC license.
 Many didn’t and it was our job to discover the direction and frequency.
 Some places were so cluttered with signals that there was no space in the spectrum for a powerful weather radar station.

 This project was so political that it was very difficult to do the job correctly, imagine that:-) We pulled up to one location in the Miami, Florida area and within a mile of our assigned testing spot, I could see several log periodic antennas trained on Cuba.
 There was no way in the world that whatever agency was doing the snooping would tolerate our 50 kW of radar.
-We would jam it up big time.
+That would jam it up big time.
 How come the person who did the pre-survey didn’t pick up on this?
 It was because the person doing that job knew nothing about radio.
 It wasn’t the only site that was totally wrong and a 5th grader could have known better.

 Many years later I just happened to be in Dodge City, KS and met my good BMW friend, Jim Johnson.
 He brought up that we had met many years earlier when I was doing the auditing for a weather station in his district.
 He was the head of the weather station in Dodge City.
 I didn’t remember it at all.
 It is so interesting that our paths would cross under completely different venues.